waqasnazir03/voithos/docs/migrations/vmware-permissions.md

 `Propogate to Children`.

-If granting access to the entire datacenter is not appropriate, ensure that all hosts, datastores, virtual networksm distributed switches, etc grant access to the service account.
+If granting access to the entire datacenter is not appropriate, ensure that all hosts, datastores, virtual networks, distributed switches, etc grant access to the service account.